j801h/j801h.github.io/_projects/zero-shot-repo-sharing.md

 ** note that this method costs ~ $0.06 / 1k tokens generated and requires OAI API access.

+** Also, hopefully this goes without saying, but it is important not to share any proprietary information with an LLM.
+OpenAI does provide a way to [opt out of data collection](https://docs.google.com/forms/d/e/1FAIpQLScrnC-_A7JFs4LbIuzevQ_78hVERlNqqCPCt3d8XqnKOfdRdQ/viewform), but sensitive information should always stay in-house, lest we all be replaced by GPTs within the year ;)

 <center><span style="font-size: 16px;"><<<<<<<<<<>>>>>>>>>></span></center>

 <br>